 Overall, testers preferred the classic cylindrical design.
 The rounded edge helped funnel the coals out of the starter in a more directed manner, and noncollapsible construction felt sturdier—a critical consideration when you're handling red-hot coals.

 In the end, the Weber Rapidfire Chimney Starter was still the best chimney starter on the market.
 It had roomy chambers: The bottom one was large enough for plenty of fuel, and the top one fit enough charcoal for all our grilling recipes.
 Its sturdy cylindrical body was easy to pour from in a controlled manner, and its two handles were comfortable and stayed cool for safe and secure handling.
-The icing on the cake: At $14.99, it was also one of the cheapest models we tested.
+The icing on the cake: At just under $15.00, it was also one of the cheapest models we tested.

-We tested six chimney starters, priced from $14.99 to $29.95, using each to light 3, 6, and 7 quarts of charcoal, amounts we typically call for in our grilling recipes.
+We tested six chimney starters, priced from about $15.00 to just under $30.00, using each to light 3, 6, and 7 quarts of charcoal, amounts we typically call for in our grilling recipes.
 We poured the briquettes into single- and double-level formations to evaluate for security and control.
 First, we used our bare hands when it was safe to do so; we then repeated each test while wearing grill gloves to assess how the starters handled with thick gloves.
 Three additional testers evaluated the starters on comfort and security.
 We calculated the capacities of the coal and fuel chambers with assistance from Dr. Robert Heard, teaching professor in the Materials Science and Engineering Department at Carnegie Mellon University.
 Products were purchased online and appear below in order of preference.